jsreport/jsreport/README.md

 ##Roadmap

-**JANUARY**
-- Documentation/Examples - we are preparing set of tutorials for more advanced fearures like embedding, scheduling or sending reports in emails
-- Security - jsreport will get user management with delegated permissions and public templates sharing

-**FEBRUARY**
-- Huge refactoring - splitting jsreport into multiple npm packages, improving code quality

-**FURTHER PLANS**
+The project is currently in the stabilization phase.

+Features which should come shortly in Q1 2015:

 - java sdk
-- add jsreport to amazon, google and microsoft cloud stores
-- reports directly from databases
+- advanced pdf features: table of contents, metadata
+- code quality: splitting jsreport into multiple npm packages, more tests, replace jaydata
+- better logging

+Features planned for Q2 2015

+- some kind of a WYSIWYG editor integrated to embedded designer allowing non-developers to customize reports

-- Missing a feature?
-Submit a feature request.
+**Missing a feature?
+Submit a feature request.**

 ## License

 Copyright (c) 2014 Jan Blaha &lt;jan.blaha at hotmail.com&gt;

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License.
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html) for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see http://www.gnu.org/licenses/agpl-3.0.html.
+You should have received a copy of the GNU Lesser General Public License along with this library.